LSSTDESC/ImageProcessingPipelines/README.md

-# Level 1 and Level 2 image processing pipelines
+# Alert Production and Data Release Pipelines

 These are image processing pipeline implementations using the LSST Stack.